Boris-Em/BEMAnalogClock/README.md

 <p align="center">

 And here is the result of the above example.
 The 30th graduation of the clock is longer than the other ones.
 One graduation in every five graduation is also longer than the rest.</p>

-And here is the result of the above example.
-The 30th graduation of the clock is longer than the other ones. ne graduation every five is also longer than the rest.</p>